Sada Abe: Abe Sada panic

 The circumstances of Ishida's death immediately caused a national sensation.
 The ensuing frenzy over the search for Abe was called "Abe Sada panic".
 Police received reports of sightings of Abe from various cities, and one false sighting nearly caused a stampede in the Ginza, resulting in a large traffic jam.
 In a reference to the recent failed coup in Tokyo, the February 26 Incident or "Ni Ni-Roku Incident" ("2–26" or "February 26"), the crime was satirically dubbed "the Go Ichi-Hachi Incident" ("5–18" or "May 18").

-On May 19, 1936, Abe went shopping and saw a movie.
-Under a pseudonym, she stayed in an inn in Shinagawa on May 20, where she had a massage and drank three bottles of beer.
-She spent the day writing farewell letters to Ōmiya, a friend, and Ishida.
-Abe planned to commit suicide one week after the murder, and practiced necrophilia.
+On May 19, Abe went shopping and visited a cinema.
+Under a pseudonym, she stayed in an inn in the Shinagawa ward on May 20, where she had a massage and drank three bottles of beer.
+She spent the day writing farewell letters to Ishida, Ōmiya and a friend.
+Abe planned to commit suicide one week after the murder and practiced necrophilia.
 "I felt attached to Ishida's penis and thought that only after taking leave from it quietly could I then die.
 I unwrapped the paper holding them and gazed at his penis and scrotum.
 I put his penis in my mouth and even tried to insert it inside me… It didn't work however though I kept trying and trying.
 Then, I decided that I would flee to Osaka, staying with Ishida's penis all the while.
 In the end, I would jump from a cliff on Mount Ikoma while holding on to his penis."

 At 4:00 in the afternoon, police detectives, suspicious of the alias under which Abe had registered, came to her room.
 "Don't be so formal," she told them.
 "You're looking for Sada Abe, right?
 Well, that's me.
 I am Sada Abe."
-When the police were not convinced, she displayed Ishida's genitalia as proof.
+When police were not convinced, she displayed Ishida's genitalia as proof.